Thrush nightingale

-The thrush nightingale (Luscinia luscinia), also known as the sprosser, is a small passerine bird that was formerly classed as a member of the thrush family Turdidae, but is now more generally considered to be an Old World flycatcher, Muscicapidae.
-It, and similar small European species, are often called chats.

-It is a migratory insectivorous species breeding in forests in Europe and the Palearctic and overwintering in Africa.
-The distribution is more northerly than the very closely related common nightingale, Luscinia megarhynchos, which it closely resembles in appearance.
-It nests near the ground in dense undergrowth.
+The thrush nightingale (Luscinia luscinia), also known as the sprosser, is a small passerine bird in the Old World flycatcher family.
+It is a migratory species breeding in forests in Europe and the Palearctic and overwintering in Africa.
+An insectivore, it nests near the ground in dense undergrowth.
+Its distribution is more northerly than the very closely related common nightingale (Luscinia megarhynchos), which it closely resembles in appearance.
+Hybrids between the two have occurred in areas where their ranges overlap.

 The thrush nightingale is similar in size to the European robin.
-It is plain greyish-brown above and white and greyish-brown below.
+Sexes are similar, both being plain greyish-brown above and white and greyish-brown below.
 Its greyer tones, giving a cloudy appearance to the underside, and lack of the common nightingale's obvious rufous tail side patches are the clearest plumage differences from that species.
-Sexes are similar.
-It has a similar but more powerful song than that of the nightingale.
+It also has a similar but somewhat more solemn song than that of L. megarhynchos.
+The nightingales, and similar small European species, are often called chats.